-Position Your Snorkel Properly
+Positioning Your Snorkel

 If you attach the snorkel too low on the strap, you won’t be able to fully utilize the length of the tube.
 This basically means that you won’t be able to submerge your face too far into the water because the top of the tube will get submerged, causing water to get in.

-Make Sure Your Hair Doesn’t Come in the Way
+Keep Your Hair out of the Way

-If your hair gets stuck in your mask, it will cause water to leak in. you can either tie a bandana before slipping your mask on or if your hair is really long tie it up in braids to avoid dealing with stray hairs.
+If your hair gets stuck in your mask, it will cause water to leak in. you can either tie a bandana before slipping your mask on, or if your hair is really long tie it up in braids to avoid dealing with stray hairs.

 This will only be a problem if you’re using a full-face snorkel mask.
 With a regular mask, you don’t have to worry about this.

-Bob close to the surface, put your face in the water and breathe.
+Bob close to the surface, put your face in the water, and breathe.
 Once you’re feeling relaxed, swim further in and look at the exciting things happening underwater.

-Stressing out can cause to gasp for more air and can inadvertently cause water to seep into your mask or enter through the top of your snorkel.
+Stressing out can cause you to gasp for more air and can inadvertently cause water to seep into your mask or enter through the top of your snorkel.
 Exhale slowly when you’re snorkeling to save your breath.